An earlier version of this essay, "From Test to Treatment," appeared in Foundational Studies 9, 1 & 2, 1981

 The remaining "descriptive" premise in our practical argument is the assumption of optimality.
 Despite the fact that optimization yields to "satisficing" in many situations (March & Simon, 1958), optimality is the ideal.(See Edwards & Tversky, 1967)

 Suppose P is thought to be the best available program to remedy our child's condition.
 Certainly, then, all other things being equal, P is the program to which she must be assigned.
 Were the objection true that P is not the best available program for its purpose, the defense against her placement would stand.
-This is the assumption of optimality shown to be necessary.
+This shows the assumption of optimality to be initially, at least, necessary, since, if optimality is to be defeated, a whole new argument, say, for satisficing, must be employed against it.

 Of course, while we might all agree that it is only reasonable to optimize placement, it does not follow that we agree on what is the optimal placement.
 Formal accord does not, once again, enhance substantive agreement.
 (We might look at satisficing as a practical way of getting around potential conflicts over what constitutes optimality.)